wrightben/languages/README.md

 ### UI/UX vs Software Engineering
 I have experience with 8 popular languages, but I'm not a very good software engineer by software-engineering standards.
 My passion is UX and, necessarily, UI.

 I have a strong preference for lightweight code.
 I'm a minimalist; I like simplicity.
-I expect things to be intuitive; I expect things to work really well.
+I expect things to be intuitive and I expect things to work really well.

 I *don't* like frameworks, dependencies, modules, or type-checking.
 I'm not *always* interested in optimal algorithms.